 How to Close a Credit Card Permanently?

-4 Ways to Close Credit Cards
+4 Ways to Close Your Credit Cards

 There are several ways to close your credit card.
 Let us look at each method in detail.

 Contact your credit card issuer's customer care to request the closure of your credit card.
-They will guide you through the steps or forms that need to be filled,
+They will guide you through the steps or forms that need to be filled.

 Send a written request to your credit card issuer detailing your intention to close the account.
 Ensure you include all necessary details, such as your card number and personal identification.